Homily (Reflection) for the Memorial of Saint Monica (27th August, 2019) on the Gospel and the Memorial

 This corroborates with the words of Prophet Micah in chapter 6 verse 8, “He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Many erroneously think like the scribes and the Pharisees that by doing tithing and other offerings they hide their atrocities from God.

 Activities in churches today also downplay these weightier matters of the law.
 Almost every bit of energy is geared towards offerings.
 There are several strategies for achieving this and new ones are coming up daily.
 Yet little or no effort is channelled towards conversion.
+Saint Monica we celebrate today on the contrary worked successfully for the conversion of her son, husband, and mother-in-law.
+We ought to follow her example.

-Unfortunately, no one can hide his/her sins from God, cf. Ps 69:5.
+No one can hide his/her sins from God, cf. Ps 69:5.
 139:15; Heb 4:13.
 He will bring everything to light, cf. 1Cor 4:5.
 Hence Jesus tells us, “Nothing is covered up that will not be revealed, or hidden that will not be known” including our sins (Lk 12:2).

 Bible Reading: Rom 12:9-21.